 execl(3).

-TODO allow user to specify something other than /bin/sh ?
+Possible future extension: allow user to specify something other than /bin/sh

 You should be able to use PStreams with any fairly standard-conforming compiler on a POSIX system (i.e. UNIX-like).
 The most important thing is that the compiler supports standard IOStreams.